jizhang/jizhang.github.com/source/_posts/2022-08-10-configure-logging-for-flask-sqlalchemy-project.md

 SQLALCHEMY_ECHO = True
 ```

 I prefer using the standard logging module.
-All SQLAlchmey loggers are under the name `sqlalchemy`, and they are by default in `WARNING` level.
+All SQLAlchemy loggers are under the name `sqlalchemy`, and they are by default in `WARNING` level.
 To enable query logs, change the level of `sqlalchemy.engine` logger to `INFO`.
 If you also want to get the query result printed, set to `DEBUG`.

 ```python
 if app.debug: